Power (2014 Telugu film): Development

 Before release of the Gopichand Malineni's directorial Balupu, Ravi Teja listened to the script narrated by K. S. Ravindra, one of the writers of Balupu and finalized the film as his next project.
 Director cum producer Y.V.S.
 Chowdary, who produced Ravi Teja's Nippu in the past was announced as the producer of the film.
 The film was launched on 1 September 2013 at Y.V.S.
 Chowdary's office in Hyderabad.
-But because of his financial problems, Y.V.S.
+But because of his financial problems due to the commercial debacle of Nippu, Y.V.S.
 Chowdary walked out of the project.
 Later prominent Kannada producer Rockline Venkatesh agreed to produce the film.
 The film had a second opening ceremony on 11 December 2013 at Filmnagar in Hyderabad.
 Kona Venkat, S. Thaman, Allan Amin and Gautham Raju were roped in as the dialogue writer, music director, fights choreographer and editor of the film respectively and coincidentally they all were a part of Ravi Teja's Balupu.
 Apart from them, Jayanan Vincent, Brahma Kadali and A. Kumar Varma were roped in as the cinematographer, art director and production executive of the film respectively.
 The film's launch made headlines on 11 December 2013 (i.e. 11/12/13), a special calendar date that comes once in every 100 years.
 The film's title Power was declared on 24 January 2014.
 Incidentally, it was the title for Ravi Teja's film under Meher Ramesh's direction which never took off.